gardener/gardener/docs/monitoring/README.md

     externalLabels: # add additional labels to metrics to identify it on the central instance
       additional: label
 ```

+Note that for `remoteWrite`, it is recommended to enable `agentMode`.
+This is a light-weight operation mode for Prometheus, optimized for remoteWrite use cases.

 If basic auth is needed it can be set via secret in garden namespace (Gardener API Server).
 [Example secret](../../example/10-secret-remote-write.yaml)